techidaily/site-win11-tips/source/_posts/essential-fixes-for-windows-defender-shield-unresponsiveness.md

  You can also enable the Windows Defender services using the Registry Editor.
 In this method, we will disable the DisableAntiSpyware and DisableAntiVirus values.
 Then, we will delete any corrupt Registry entries that malware may have introduced in the system.

- However, before we proceed, we recommend[creating a Registry backup](https://www.makeuseof.com/tag/backup-restore-windows-registry/) , just to be safe.
+ However, before we proceed, we recommend [creating a Registry backup](https://www.makeuseof.com/tag/backup-restore-windows-registry/) , just to be safe.

 Once that is done, proceed with the steps below: